-Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his fifth season as head coach of the Red Foxes.
+Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his sixth season as head coach of the Red Foxes.

 In 2013, Marist finished 27-24-1 overall and 16-8 in Metro Atlantic Athletic Conference play, good for second in the regular-season standings.
 Kevin McCarthy was selected MAAC Co-Relief Pitcher of the Year, and shortstop Zach Shank was named First Team All-MAAC.
 Both McCarthy (16th round, Kansas City Royals) and Shank (28th round, Seattle Mariners) were then selected in the summer's Major League Baseball First-Year Player Draft.